Money Mark: Early life

-Born in Detroit to a Japanese-Hawaiian father and a Chicano mother, Nishita moved with his family to Los Angeles, California when he was six.
+Born in Detroit to a Japanese-Hawaiian father and a Chicana mother, Nishita moved with his family to Los Angeles, California, when he was six years old.

 Career

-His first album Mark's Keyboard Repair (1995), was made up of keyboard driven pop-funk songs recorded at demo quality.
-Guy Ritchie used a song from the album in Lock Stock and Two Smoking Barrels.
-This was followed up by the Third Version EP in 1996 and Push the Button in 1998, for which Mark received critical praise.
+His first album, Mark's Keyboard Repair (1995), was made up of keyboard driven pop-funk songs recorded at demo quality.
+Guy Ritchie used a song from the album in the film, Lock, Stock and Two Smoking Barrels.
+This was followed up by the Third Version EP (1996) and Push the Button (1998), for which Mark received critical praise.
 Whereas his 1996 EP was similar to his debut, Push the Button was extremely eclectic, combining aspects of rock music and pop with soul, funk and hip hop.
-This LP was met with good reviews, as was his 2001 follow up Change is Coming which had a tropical yet danceable disco and funk sound.
+This LP was met with good reviews, as was his 2001 follow up Change Is Coming which had a tropical yet danceable disco and funk sound.

-Mark met the Beastie Boys during their migration to the West Coast, through mutual friend Mario Caldato Jr., who asked Mark (who was working as a carpenter) to fix the wooden gate at the entrance of the property where the band were staying when they were recording Paul's Boutique.
-He helped them build a studio, and quickly became a principal collaborator.
+Mark met the Beastie Boys during their migration to the West Coast, through mutual friend, Mario Caldato Jr., who asked Mark (who was working as a carpenter) to fix the wooden gate at the entrance of the property where the band was staying when they were recording Paul's Boutique.
+He helped them build their new studio (G-Son Studios), and quickly became a principal collaborator.
 He performed, wrote, and collaborated on every Beastie Boys album from 1992's Check Your Head to the group's final album, 2011's Hot Sauce Committee Part Two.
 Mark co-authored the Grammy Award winning album The Mix-Up.